Module Code

 Entry requirements

-Normally a strong 2.2 Honours degree (with minimum of 55%) in a relevant subject with evidence of study of Ireland, or equivalent qualification acceptable to the University.
+Normally a strong 2.2 Honours degree in a relevant subject with evidence of study of Ireland, or equivalent qualification acceptable to the University.

-Applicants who hold a 2.2 Honours degree below 55% in a relevant subject with evidence of study of Ireland (or equivalent qualification acceptable to the University), who can also demonstrate relevant professional experience will be considered on a case-by-case basis.
+Applicants who hold a degree below 2.2 Honours in a relevant subject with evidence of study of Ireland (or equivalent qualification acceptable to the University), who can also demonstrate relevant professional experience will be considered on a case-by-case basis.
 Applicants may be required to submit a piece of written work in support of their application.

 Our country/region pages include information on entry requirements, tuition fees, scholarships, student profiles, upcoming events and contacts for your country/region.
 Use the dropdown list below for specific information for your country/region.